lu4nm3/scala-lessons/src/main/scala/_0_basics/lesson0_4_classes_traits_objects.md

 ## Object

 Unlike classes, you can not create instances out of objects.
-Instead, objects are used to store what you can think of as static fields and methods:
+Instead, objects are used to store what you would think of as static fields and methods in Java:

 ```scala
 object Util {